 Fix 1: Reboot the Computer Into Safe Mode (and Create a Bootable USB drive)

-To do many of the rest of the methods presented in this article you will need to be in Safe Mode so you can perform the suggested steps.
+To do many of the rest of the methods presented in this article, you must be in Safe Mode to perform the suggested steps.
 In some cases, you may be able to restart the computer and get to a standard boot screen, allowing you to access Safe Mode before the kernel security check failure BSOD appears again.

-However, in some cases, you may not have a bootable USB or be able to use any of the other methods to get to Safe Mode except for a hard reboot.
-If this is the case, the following steps walk you through how to hard reboot Windows 10.
+However, in some cases, you may not have a bootable USB or be able to use any other methods to get to Safe Mode except for a hard reboot.
+If this is the case, the following steps walk you through how to reboot Windows 10 hard.